necx512/BloodHound-MCP-AI/README.md

    ```
 ## 🚀 Usage

-Example queries you can ask Claude through the MCP:
+Example queries you can ask through the MCP:

 - "Show me all paths from kerberoastable users to Domain Admins"
 - "Find computers where Domain Users have local admin rights"